HACKERALERT/Picocrypt/README.md

 # Contribution
 There shouldn't be a lot more to improve on.
 I've done extensive testing on Picocrypt and it shouldn't have any major bugs or flaws.
 If you somehow manage to find a bug or security issue, please create an Issue.
 If one of Picocrypt's dependencies gets a critical security patch, let me know and I'll update the code (if necessary) and recompile the .exe for Windows.
+I'm open to suggestions and features, and you can also leave an Issue for that.